 Losing a loved one to a terminal illness is an incredibly challenging experience.
-It's a journey filled with emotions, uncertainties, and the need for profound empathy.
-One crucial aspect of this journey is saying goodbye to your dying loved one and granting them permission to pass peacefully.
-In this article, we'll explore the significance of these acts, which not only bring comfort to the terminally ill but also aid in the grieving process for those left behind.
-We'll also share three case studies to illustrate the importance of these actions.
+It’s a journey filled with emotions, uncertainties, and the need for profound empathy.
+One crucial aspect of this journey is saying goodbye to your dying loved one and permitting them to pass peacefully.
+In this article, we’ll explore the significance of these acts, which comfort the terminally ill and aid in the grieving process for those left behind.
+We’ll also share three case studies to illustrate the importance of these actions.

 Why Saying Goodbye Matters